All Episodes

 Bring in a new voting class, indoctrinate them to vote for Democrats, give them all the literature, legal counsel, everything to indoctrinate them into leftist agendas, voting Democrat, bring them in on a welfare state as an economic bomb, and then collapse the United States of America.

-He's addressing the wide open borders, a cornerstone of the anti-American agenda.
+So he's addressing the wide open borders, a cornerstone of the anti-American agenda.

 He's addressing all of the money laundering.

-This is the most accurate simple way to put it.
+This is the most accurate, simple way to put it.

 And this is not exaggeration.